Allegheny Health Network: Health + Wellness Pavilions

 Allegheny Health Network is home to six Health + Wellness Pavilions, one-stop-shop medical malls that provide patients with access to a comprehensive array of retail, preventive, diagnostic and therapeutic health care services, under one roof.
 These large-scale pavilions were designed to provide patients and physicians with a well-organized, uniquely integrated and multi-disciplinary approach to disease management, prevention and wellness.
 The first of these pavilions opened in 2014 in Wexford (Allegheny County).
 Since then, AHN has opened Health + Wellness Pavilions in Peters (Washington County), Bethel Park (Allegheny County), North Fayette Township (Allegheny County), and two in Erie County.

-Under construction
+Growth and construction

 In 2023, AHN announced that it would be building a new medical and research headquarters for its Neuroscience Institute on the AGH campus; in the same year, the network also unveiled its 10-year master plan for AGH.
 In November 2023, AHN announced it would be building a new full-service hospital near Canonsburg, Pa.

+In 2025, AHN launched the first phase of its AGH expansion.